 It also means there is no need to worry that by putting up a bird feeder you are creating a sense of dependence which could result in disaster for the birds should you decide your feeding days are done.
 As we've seen, even in the winter, wild birds have ways of finding food and making it through the cold, dark months

-The types of birds you’re going to attract to you feeder will be interested in seeds, nuts, corn, millet, fruit and the like.
+The types of birds you’re going to attract to your feeder will be interested in seeds, nuts, corn, millet, fruit, and the like.
 Some backyard birders will put out numerous feeders with different types of feed in each, but a good way to start out is with one feeder and a good-quality seed mix.
-This should include small seeds, larger seeds like sunflower seeds, and bits of corn, nuts and dried fruit.
+This should include small seeds, larger seeds like sunflower seeds, and bits of corn, nuts, and dried fruit.

 Types of Bird Feeders